10 Signs Your Upper Back Pain Is Serious

-Often, you can stay home.
 “A typical episode of muscle strain usually lasts only a few days,” explains Dr. Chang.
 Staying comfortable during this time is key.
-He suggests resting, icing, taking anti-inflammatory medications like ibuprofen or naproxen, or trying a few of these effective home remedies for upper back pain relief.
+He suggests resting, icing, taking anti-inflammatory medications like ibuprofen or naproxen, or trying a few of these stretches for upper back pain.

 When to go to the doctor